Select Page

 How can I tell if my advisor has a fiduciary responsibility?

-Ask to see the advisor’s ADV (a form filed with the SEC).
+Ask to see the advisor’s ADV – a form filed with the SEC.
 This form will tell you how your advisor is compensated and will also disclose any conflicts of interest that could impact the investment advice you receive.
 You can also review your advisory agreement to determine which services your advisor offers and how they are paid for their services.

 DreamWork Financial Group, RIA, Your Trusted Fiduciary

 As an investor, you need to know your money is in good hands.
-When you ask for financial advice, you need confidence that you’re getting what’s best for you, not your advisor.
+When you ask for financial advice, you should have confidence that you’re getting what’s best for you – not your advisor.
+At DreamWork Financial Group, we take our responsibility as a fiduciary very seriously.
+When you work with us, you can rest assured that your investments were chosen with your specific goals, risk tolerance, and financial position in mind.